pivotal/docs-tas-adapter/docker-lifecycle.md

 ...
 ```

-### Port Configuration
+### <a id="port-config"></a>Port configuration

-While Tanzu Application Service for VMs expects that applications listen on the port specified by the `PORT` environment variable, Application Service Adapter expects that all applications listen on port `8080` to handle HTTP requests.
-Docker images may configure alternative ports via the `EXPOSE` directive in the Dockerfile.
+Tanzu Application Service for VMs expects that applications listen on the port specified by the `PORT` environment variable.
+Application Service Adapter, however, expects that all applications listen on port `8080` to handle HTTP requests.
+Docker images can configure alternative ports through the `EXPOSE` directive in the Dockerfile.
 Application Service Adapter discovers this port configuration from the image and configures the default route accordingly.

-When the `EXPOSE` directive is missing from the Dockerfile and the app is listening on a port other than `8080`, the following procedure can be used to configure the app route with the appropriate port:
+When the `EXPOSE` directive is missing from the Dockerfile, and the app is listening on a port other than `8080`, you can use the following procedure to configure the app route with the appropriate port:

 ```bash
 APP_NAME=<your app name>